About the program

 2024–25: Year 3 of the Transportation Wallet: Access for All Program

-PBOT begins recruiting community-based organizations to partner with during 2025-2026.
+PBOT began recruiting community-based organizations to partner with during 2025-2026.
 Throughout November 2024, PBOT and the Portland Clean Energy Fund (PCEF) jointly accepted applications for the Access for All program's 2025-2026 cohort of community-based organizations.

 2023–24: Year 2 of the Transportation Wallet: Access for All Program

-The Portland Clean Energy Fund (PCEF) committed to supporting the Transportation Wallet: Access for All program.
-During the Fall of 2023 Portland City Council passed PCEF’s Climate Investment Plan, a five-year roadmap to climate action to guide the program’s investments.
+The Portland Clean Energy Community Benefits Fund (PCEF) committed to supporting the Transportation Wallet: Access for All program.
+During the Fall of 2023 Portland City Council passed PCEF's Climate Investment Plan, a five-year roadmap to climate action to guide the program's investments.
 The Transportation Wallet: Access for All program was included as one of the key transportation decarbonization initiatives, where $25 million was allocated over the course of five years and is intended to help promote equitable clean transportation access.
 Learn more about PCEF.

 2022–23: Year 1 of the Transportation Wallet: Access for All Program